kiran-singh/jekyll-now/_posts/2018-8-11-Responsible-Settings.md

 title: Responsible Settings
 ---

-The .Net config settings are usually left to individual developers and mostly tackled by calling a static config manager or a wrapper.
+The .Net config settings are usually left to individual teams/developers and mostly tackled by calling a static config manager or a wrapper where the setting is required.

 ```csharp
 // The old method